Dissipative time crystal in a strongly interacting Rydberg gas

-Ensembles of Rydberg atoms represent a suitable platform for exploring many-body phenomena away from equilibrium emerging from coherent driving, dissipation, and long-range dipole-dipole interactions \cite{lee2011antiferromagnetic,qian2012phase,carr2013nonequilibrium,vsibalic2016driven,ding2020phase,wu2021concise,he2022superradiance}.
+Ensembles of Rydberg atoms represent a suitable platform for exploring many-body phenomena away from equilibrium emerging from coherent driving, dissipation, and long-range dipole-dipole interactions \cite{carr2013nonequilibrium,malossi2014full,ding2020phase,wu2021concise,horowicz2021critical,franz2022observation}.
 Such a Rydberg gas is well controllable and can be confined in a room-temperature vapour cell at virtually no atom loss.
-Here, we exploit this feature and report the experimental observation of long-range time crystalline order in a continuously driven Rydberg gas [see Fig.~\ref{fig:Fig1}(a)].
-In our experiment, the CTC manifests itself in limit cycle oscillations of the Rydberg atom density and the atomic dipole moment, which we probe directly by the transmission of light through the gas [see Fig.~\ref{fig:Fig1}(b)].
+Here, we exploit this feature and report the experimental observation of long-range time crystalline order in a continuously driven Rydberg gas [see Fig.~\ref{fig:Fig1}{\bf a}].
+In our experiment, the CTC manifests itself in limit cycle oscillations of the Rydberg atom density and the atomic dipole moment, which we probe directly by the transmission of light through the gas [see Fig.~\ref{fig:Fig1}{\bf b}].
 We demonstrate that the time crystal originates from the competition between atomic excitations in different Rydberg states, and characterize the parameter regimes that support this phase.
-We verify the observation of a CTC by experimentally demonstrating the continuous nature of the symmetry breaking and its robustness against noisy temporal perturbations.
+We verify the observation of a CTC by experimentally demonstrating the establishment of a long-range autocorrelation function and its robustness against noisy temporal perturbations.